 Lastly, there are Enneagram flashcards.
 I about swooned with joy when my counselor used these.
 (They confirmed I'm a 4.)
 I was so impressed, I decided to get my own set so I can help family and friends figure out their type.
 There are quite a few different sorts you can do, with either yourself or someone else.
-These are for the true Enneagram geek.

 Now You Know Your Type...

 Once you know your type, the journey begins.
 You'll want to read more about your type (resources below) and consider your wings and the aforementioned Arrows and Centers section.
 You'll begin to notice how it plays out in your day to day life.

 This is also where the path to wholeness comes in.
 Each type has Unhealthy, Average, and Healthy Levels.
 I love that they lay it all out: here's what we can expect and aspire to, according to our type.